What is Lean Canvas?

 Besides the brevity and objectivity of this 20-minute tool, there are other advantages in using the Lean Canvas, such as:

 • Focus on the solution.
-Especially when compared to complicated typical business plans, Lean Canvas permit the stakeholders to adjust their focus on problem-solution relation.
-That makes the hypotheses simpler and clearer.
+Unlike complicated business plans, Lean Canvas permits stakeholders to adjust their focus on problem-solving relations, making the hypotheses more straightforward;

 • User-friendly design.
-This one-page canvas encourages all the team members to take part in the development and fulfillment of ideas.
-Also, there is little space available – on purpose – what compels to reduce the analysis to what is completely fundamental, leaving aside unconnected and trivial data.
+This one-page canvas encourages all the team members to participate in developing and fulfilling ideas.
+Also, there is little space available — on purpose — which compels us to reduce the analysis to what is entirely fundamental, leaving aside unconnected and trivial data;

-• From entrepreneurs to entrepreneurs.
-The method has been created by businesspeople.
-They are aware that the business plan is for the company owner and team – it will seldom be present to outsiders.
-Therefore, there is no need to waste time and energy in details and accessories.
+• From entrepreneurs to entrepreneurs, business people have created the method.
+They know the business plan is for the company owner and team — it will seldom be present to outsiders.
+Therefore, there is no need to waste time and energy on details and accessories.

 Buy our Lean Canvas Super Guide from $25 to $19